 In 1999, ACO launched Music Factory, bringing composers into elementary and high school classrooms to involve New York City public high school students in the process of creating music and to improve their understanding how composers work and write for orchestra.

 Since its inception, Music Factory has brought more than fifty composers to work on an extended basis with each school in the program.
 ACO documents Music Factory curricula in order to share this material with other music organizations, with the goal of integrating American composers into music education programs nationwide.
 ACO has also presented educational and family concerts in collaboration with Carnegie Hall and the Weill Institute.

 Discover our educational programs:

 Student composers – check out our Compose Yourself! program

-— Registration is now open for our Fall HS Composers Intensive.
+— Registration is now open for our Spring ’20 Compose Yourself! classes.
 Learn more

 Educators, music teachers, and administrators: